Goutte/TreeBundle/README.markdown

 ### Ascii Driver

+Linebreaks will be (un)escaped so that values stay on one line in the string representation.

 Because the reader expects *exactly 2* `-` as indentation, the Node value will hold the extra `-` if you add more.

 Eg: